DMV.ORG is not affiliated with any government agency

 There are few things in life as frustrating as a new car that just doesn't work quite right.
 Fortunately, Ohio's Lemon Law can help take some of the sting out of that.

-• At least eight attempts have been made to fix different problems.
+- At least 8 attempts to fix several problems.

-• At least one unsuccessful attempt has been made to fix a problem that could cause death or serious injury.
+- At least 1 attempt to repair an issue that could cause death or serious injury.

-If at least one of those above points applies to your case, then you have the right to ask the manufacturer to either replace your vehicle with a new one, or to refund the entire purchase price.
+If any of the above points applies to your case, then you have the right to ask the manufacturer to either replace your vehicle with a new one, or to refund the entire purchase price.

 Send a certified letter to the manufacturer.
 You'll have to detail the problems you've had with your vehicle, and what attempts were made to fix them.
-Make sure to include your vehicle identification number, or VIN.
+Make sure to include your vehicle identification number (VIN).
 Then, state which option you'd prefer, whether it's replacement or a refund.

 Keep a copy of the letter for your records.